kaazing/gateway/doc/admin-reference/r_conf_service.md

 **Required?** Optional; **Occurs:** zero or more; **Where** `protocol` can be pipe, tcp, ssl, or http.

 Use the `protocol.transport` accept-option or connect-option to replace the default transport with a new transport.
 This allows you to change the behavior of the connection without affecting the protocol stack above the transport.
 For example, a TCP transport normally connects to a remote IP address and port number.
-However, you could replace that, for instance, with an in-memory (pipe) transport that communicates with another service in the same ${gateway.cap}.
+However, you could replace that, for instance, with an in-memory (pipe) transport that communicates with another service in the same Gateway.

 Specify any of the following transports: